git-pull/tao-of-tmux/manuscript/05-server.md

 The server part of tmux is how your sessions are able to stay alive even when you detached your client.

+Recurring usage of tmux after a server already exist will create a new session inside that server.